Honorary fishery officers

 Find out more – check the job description [PDF, 96 KB]

-If we're not recruiting in your area right now, you can register your interest online.
-We'll then get in touch with you when we have a need for new HFOs in your area.
+Register your interest in becoming an HFO online.
+We'll get in touch with you when we have a need for new HFOs in your area.

 If you have questions, email HFO@mpi.govt.nz